High School Programs

 Pre-College students must meet all standard undergraduate admissions requirements.
 Applicants must submit an application, transcripts that include a cumulative GPA, an essay, and a portfolio of 3-5 pieces.
 An in-person or telephone interview with an admissions counselor is also required.

-Registration for the 2014 Summer Programs is now closed.
+Registration for the 2015 Summer Programs is now open.

-Earn high school + college credit online through RMCAD’s Dual Enrollment Program, beginning in January 2014.
+Earn high school + college credit online through RMCAD’s Dual Enrollment Program.

 If you’re a high school student who wants to get more from your classes, consider getting an early start on college with RMCAD’s Dual Enrollment Program.
 At RMCAD, we work hard to build successful pathways for creative students.
-Our community is pleased to offer a program that bridges the gap for the creative mind, beginning in January 2014.
+Our community is pleased to offer a program that bridges the gap for the creative mind.

 The RMCAD Dual Enrollment Program was created to allow high school Juniors and Seniors to begin their college experience online, while still attending high school.
 Students can complete up to 18 credit hours through this program.
 Thanks to RMCAD's prestigious accreditation, the credits earned will follow students into their college careers at Rocky Mountain College of Art + Design, or other NASAD and HLC-accredited schools.